Francis Reynolds-Moreton, 3rd Baron Ducie: American War of Independence

-Reynolds was the commander aboard HMS Augusta, a ship of the line bearing 64 guns, which was part of the advance British fleet (Note: Other ships of Reynolds' advance fleet included HMS Roebuck, with forty-four guns, commanded by Captain A. S. Hamond; HMS Liverpool, twenty-eight guns, Captain Henry Bellew; HMS Pearl, thirty-two guns, Captain Thomas Wilkinson; and HMS Merlin, a sloop-of-war, sixteen guns, Commander Samuel Reeve.) in the effort to reach Philadelphia during the American Revolutionary War.
-John Hazelwood, Commodore of the Pennsylvania Navy and Continental Navy, planned for the defence of the Delaware River approach to Philadelphia during the Siege of Fort Mifflin, which lasted approximately three weeks.
+Reynolds was the commander aboard HMS Augusta, a ship of the line bearing 64 guns, which was part of the advance British fleet (Note: Other ships of Reynolds' advance fleet included HMS Roebuck, with forty-four guns, commanded by Captain A. S. Hamond; HMS Liverpool, twenty-eight guns, Captain Henry Bellew; HMS Pearl, thirty-two guns, Captain Thomas Wilkinson; and HMS Merlin, a sloop-of-war, sixteen guns, Commander Samuel Reeve.) in the effort to reach Philadelphia during the American War of Independence.
+John Hazelwood, Commodore of the Pennsylvania State Navy and Continental Navy, planned for the defence of the Delaware River approach to Philadelphia during the Siege of Fort Mifflin, which lasted approximately three weeks.

-On 12 October 1777, General William Howe (Note: Not to be confused with his older brother Richard Howe, 1st Earl Howe) issued orders to capture the two newly constructed American forts, Fort Mifflin and Fort Mercer, which were preventing a British naval attempt to resupply British occupational forces in Philadelphia by way of the Delaware River.
-British shore batteries established on the Pennsylvania side of the river opened fire on Fort Mifflin, while Colonel Carl von Donop, commanding approximately 2000 Hessian troops, landed on the New Jersey shore and attacked Fort Mercer.
+On 12 October 1777, General William Howe issued orders to capture the two newly constructed American forts, Fort Mifflin and Fort Mercer, which were preventing the Royal Navy from resupplying British occupational troops in Philadelphia by way of the Delaware River.
+British shore batteries established on the Pennsylvania side of the river opened fire on Fort Mifflin, while Colonel Carl von Donop, commanding approximately 2,000 Hessian troops, landed on the New Jersey shore and attacked Fort Mercer.
 At this time the British navy was advancing up river to lend support to von Donop by bombarding both forts.
 As von Donop's men assaulted Fort Mercer, Reynolds' advanced Delaware River squadron proceeded up river via the eastern or main channel with the intention of bombarding Fort Mifflin.
 At the same time Reynolds' fleet were to engage the American galleys harboring off Red Bank in order to draw them away from supporting the Hessian attack on Fort Mercer, however, there was no way for Reynolds' fleet and von Donop's land forces to communicate and coordinate their efforts, which proved ineffectual.
 (Note: Later into the assault on Fort Mercer von Donop was mortally wounded while some 400 of his soldiers were killed or wounded; the Americans suffered about 40 casualties.)